microsoft/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 #### ~hint

-Iit usually opens in directly into a spreadsheet but sometimes it doesn’t which makes it hard to find.
+The CSV file usually opens in directly into a spreadsheet but sometimes it doesn’t which makes it hard to find.
 A search of the C:\ drive might be necessary to find it.

 #### ~